-Risk Factors & Prevention of Ovarian Cancer
+Risk Factors & Reducing the Risk of Developing Ovarian Cancer

 A cancer risk factor is anything that increases your chance of developing a disease like ovarian cancer.
 The presence of risk factors, however, does not guarantee that you’ll develop cancer – ovarian or any other type – during your lifetime.
 For instance, some women who are diagnosed with ovarian cancer have no known risk factors, while others who do have high-risk factors won’t get ovarian cancer at all.
 With that said, it is important to be aware of the factors that could increase your risk of ovarian cancer and what you can do to help lower your risks.

 There are a variety of factors that can increase your risk of ovarian cancer.
 While most of these risk factors can’t be controlled, there are certain factors, such as personal lifestyle choices, that can be changed.

 Common risk factors for ovarian cancer can include the following: